Top 15 Things To See And Do In Sarajevo

 Top Things To See And Do in Sarajevo

-One of the top things to do in Sarajevo is to visit the spot where Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, and his wife Sophie were assassinated in 1914.
+One of the most popular things to do in Sarajevo is to visit the spot where Archduke Franz Ferdinand, heir to the Austro-Hungarian throne, and his wife Sophie were assassinated in 1914.

 Shot by Gavrilo Princip, a member of the revolutionary organization, Young Bosnia, this was one of the main catalysts of WWI.
 Within days, Austria declared war on Serbia, then Germany declared war on Russia, and on and on, until there was a full-blown, world-wide war.